‘Game Of Thrones’ Season 7 Spoilers: Hidden Clues In New Trailer

 The Game of Thrones Season 7 premiere will air on Sunday, July 16 on HBO.

-What are your thoughts on the latest Game of Thrones Season 7 spoilers, and the newly released trailer?
+What are your thoughts on the latest Game of Thrones Season 7 spoilers and the newly released trailer?

 [Featured Image by HBO]